-Risk factors that could be helpful in identifying patients at increased risk of CRE carriage are history of an overnight stay in a healthcare setting within the last 12 months, dependency on dialysis or having received cancer chemotherapy in the last 12 months, known previous carriage of CRE in the last 12 months, and epidemiological linkage to a known carrier of CRE.
-Based on the local epidemiology, additional at-risk populations could be defined.
+Screening of patients at high risk for digestive tract CRE carriage and the implementation of pre-emptive contact precautions and isolation should be considered.
+Risk factors for CRE carriage are history of an overnight stay in a healthcare setting within the last 12 months, dependency on dialysis or having received cancer chemotherapy in the last 12 months, known previous carriage of CRE in the last 12 months, and epidemiological linkage to a known carrier of CRE [113].
+Based on the local epidemiology, additional at-risk populations could be defined, for example hematopoietic stem cell transplant recipients or newborns, especially if they had previously received carbapenem treatment [114,115].